 - Kingston Community Health Centre, 263 Weller Ave, Kingston, ON

 Goal: Foster links between foot care professionals and assist in the development of a strong and knowledgeable foot care community.

 Mission: Provide accessible, up to date and sustainable foot care nurse training courses that recognize provincial and national guidelines and standards of nursing care.

 Values: Recognize that a dedicated, co-operative team of foot care nurse educators from across Canada can drive change through partnerships and by working together in order to inspire innovation in foot care nurse education.

-Melissa Dion (Educator in Training) - Melissa Dion is in training to become an Educator.
-She is a graduate of Foot Care Kingston's 2014 FCN course and has been a Clinical Assistant for several courses since.
+Melissa Dion (Lead Educator) - Melissa is a graduate of Foot Care Kingston's 2014 FCN course and has been a Clinical Assistant for several courses since.
 Melissa currently works for a community nursing agency in the Kingston area.
-Within the clinical setting of Foot Clinics offered by her agency, she is available to provide mentorship to students completing the 3 hour mentorship portion of the course.

-Operations Management Support - Marie-Pierre Hamelin is Foot Care Kingston's Operations Management Consultant and Liaison.
-She has worked with Foot Care Kingston for 2 years and during this time has played a key role ensuring the smooth running of operations, particularly as is related to Part 1 of the FCN course.
-Some of Marie-Pierre's responsibilities include managing registration for Part 1, facilitating communication between the student and Educator as needed, web design and maintenance.
-Marie-Pierre's role is now growing to help facilitate the management of Part 2, including liaison with the Part 2 facilities and guest speakers.
+Marie-Pierre Hamelin (Operations Management Support) - Marie-Pierre Hamelin is Foot Care Kingston's Operations Management Consultant and Liaison.
+She has worked with Foot Care Kingston for 3 years and during this time has played a key role ensuring the smooth running of operations of Foot Care Kingston, including the registration for the FCN course Part 1 and for Kingston's Part 2.
 For more information on Marie-Pierre's experience and education, please visit her profile page.